Try the traditional Japanese Croquettes called Korokke in Japanese. It is a crunchy snack but a bit sweet and juicy, cooked in most homes in Japan.

 Things to know about Korokke Recipe

-Japanese Traditional Croquettes – Korokke is a deep-fried dish that is a French version of a dish known as croquette.
+Japanese Traditional Croquettes – Korokke is a deep-fried dish that is a French version of a dish known as a croquette.
 It is made of mashed potatoes and bits of meat, seafood, or vegetables.
-All of these ingredients are mix together, shaped into balls, and rolled on flour and breadcrumbs then deep-fried.
+These ingredients are mixed, shaped into balls, rolled on flour and breadcrumbs, then deep-fried.

 Crispy and Juicy Japanese Traditional Croquettes.
 Authentic Recipe of Korokke.

 — ADAPT THE SERVINGS OR PORTIONS BY ENTERING YOUR DESIRED VALUE —

 - 200 grams (7.05 oz) Ground (Minced) Pork